dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-07-The-Hunt-For-Rimini-Riddle.md

 ### Who's Responsible?
 Note - Get more info on what these cats actually did holy shit

 I tried emailing RTE themselves.

-(comic)

 Didn’t go so well.
 But I also tried to contact these other guys.
 To equal success.
 So I guess finding information on them is good enough and totally not weird and creepy.